KyraKieskamp/Project/DESIGN.md

 For the implemented features both a minimum viable product (MVP) is presented as well as possible additional implementations and functionality.
 The features indicated for the MVP have to be totally finalized in 2 weeks.

 #Minimum Viable Product (MVP)
 - •	A risk assessment bar graph of the 2 chemicals which the OBELIX project proposed as risk-chemicals.
-One graph where they are together (initial visualization), and two separate bar graphs for each chemical.
+One graph where they are together (initial visualization), and two separate bar graphs for each chemical:
 - 	o	Comparison between found chemical levels in the OBELIX study and the chemical levels used to calculate the current tolerable daily intake (TDI).

-- •	Overview of 2 chemicals researched in the OBELIX study (and their characteristics, type of chemicals, etc).
+- •	Overview of 2 chemicals researched in the OBELIX study (and their characteristics, type of chemicals, etc):
 - 	o	Represented as image in a blue circle on the left hand side of the webpage
 - 	o	A text box for the characteristics.

 - •	Map of Europe representing the mother-child cohorts of the OBELIX study.

-- •	Characteristics of the mother-child cohorts.
+- •	Characteristics of the mother-child cohorts:
 - 	o	Visualization type: table.

-- •	Visualization of effects determined from mouse models for the chemicals in the OBELIX study.
+- •	Visualization of effects determined from mouse models for the chemicals in the OBELIX study:
 -	o	Images presenting the type of effect (see the balance image at Human study in the second advanced sketch) – this will be alike for the mouse model, aka.
 Animal study.

-- •	Visualization of effects in humans after exposure to OBELIX chemicals.
+- •	Visualization of effects in humans after exposure to OBELIX chemicals:
 -	o	Images presenting the type of effect (see the balance image at Human study in the second advanced sketch)

 #Expansion on MVP

-- •	A risk assessment bar graph for all other OBELIX chemicals.
+- •	A risk assessment bar graph for all other OBELIX chemicals:
 - 	o	Comparison between found chemical levels in the OBELIX study and the chemical levels used to calculate the current tolerable daily intake (TDI).

-- •	Overview of all chemicals researched in the OBELIX study (and their characteristics, type of chemicals, etc).
+- •	Overview of all chemicals researched in the OBELIX study (and their characteristics, type of chemicals, etc):
-- 		o	Represented as image in a blue circle on the left hand side of the webpage. o	A text box for the characteristics. o	Bar graph with chemical concentrations in food or/and in the environment (for all chemicals).
+- 	o	Represented as image in a blue circle on the left hand side of the webpage.
+-	o	A text box for the characteristics.
+-	o	Bar graph with chemical concentrations in food or/and in the environment (for all chemicals).

-•	Expansion on graphs human study and mouse study o	Line graphs with exact type of effect at exactly which concentration.
+- •	Expansion on graphs human study and mouse study:
+-	o	Line graphs with exact type of effect at exactly which concentration.

 The HTML page will be made in html.
 A dashboard will be used for connecting the features.
 The features (bar graph, line graph) will be created with D3/svg.